 Change:

 This subclause defines a set of optional robust transmission formats that are applicable only when using STBC coding.
-In this case, NSS spatial streams are mapped to NSTS space-time streams, which are mapped to NTX transmit chains.
+In this case, NSS spatial streams are mapped to NSTS space-time streams.
 These formats are based on STBC.
 When the VHT-SIG-A STBC field is set to 1, a symbol operation shall occur between the constellation mapper and the spatial mapper as defined in this subclause.